CFdefense/CRUD-API/README.md

 Created Using JS, NodeJS, Express, Nodemon, Mongoose, and MongoDB.
 Tested and Developed Using Insomnia

+## Purpose
+I started this project to gain a stronger understanding of JavaScript and NodeJS to prepare for my IBM Joint Study Interview.
+Additionally, I hoped to gain a more comprehensive understanding of backend development and APIs.
+Finally, I looked to gain experience in using and manipulating a database.

 ## Tools Used
 Javascript - Programming language.
 NodeJS - Javascript server runtime environment.